THRUSHWANTH/GRIPTASK01/README.md

 # GRIPTASK01
 Score prediction using Supervised Machine Learning
-By using Linear Regression Method predicted score for 9.5 hours
+By using Linear Regression Method predicted score if student studied 9.5 hours per day.